Healthdirect Free Australian health advice you can count on.

 About one baby in every 800 in Australia is born with a cleft lip or palate.

-What are the types of cleft lip or palate?
+What are the symptoms of a cleft lip or palate?

-Cleft lip: The upper lip is made up of two large parts at each side and a small part in the middle.
-A cleft happens if one or more of these three parts fails to join together when the fetus is 7 to 9 weeks old.
+Cleft lip: The upper lip has 3 parts.
+There are 2 large parts at each side and a small part in the middle.
+A gap can happen if one or more of these 3 parts do not join together.
+It happens when the fetus is 7 to 9 weeks old.
 Sometimes a cleft lip can be just a small notch in the gum.

-Cleft lip and cleft palate: When the upper lip, gum and roof of the mouth fail to join together when the fetus is 12 weeks old, there will be a cleft.
-This can be on one side only (unilateral) or on both sides (bilateral).
-The gap is between the mouth cavity and the nasal cavity.
+Cleft lip and cleft palate: When the upper lip, gum and roof of the mouth do not join properly there can be a gap.
+It can happen when the fetus is about 12 weeks old.
+The cleft can be on one side only (unilateral), or on both sides (bilateral).
+The opening is between the mouth cavity and the nasal cavity.

-Cleft lip or palate are usually noticed as soon as the baby is born and will start to be managed right away.
+A cleft lip or palate are usually noticed as soon as the baby is born.
+The condition will start to be managed right away.

 How is cleft lip or palate treated?